Outdoor Activities and Things To Do

-In autumn, the backdrop of breathtaking fall colors enhances a hike on the hiking trails in and around Columbia County.
+In autumn, the backdrop of breathtaking fall colors enhances a hike on the hiking trails in and around Dutchess County.
 Explore the many parks offering playgrounds and picnicking for the whole family.
 Select

-outdoor activities in Columbia County.
-Columbia offers many things to do with children, as well as fun activities for singles, or family activities.
-Visit Columbia's parks, nature preserves, hiking trails, biking trails, and much more; all very beautiful and abundant in Columbia County.
+outdoor activities in Dutchess County.
+Dutchess offers many things to do with children, as well as fun activities for singles, or family activities.
+Visit Dutchess's parks, nature preserves, hiking trails, biking trails, and much more; all very beautiful and abundant in Dutchess County.

 If you enjoy golf, find

-golf courses in Columbia County.
+golf courses in Dutchess County.
 For the younger children in the family, try

 miniature golf courses.
 And remember, activity is good for everyone!